 The following installation was created as an extension to the SHIFT Branding project.
 Charity and I put together this interactive exhibition in the hopes that it would showcase how our campaign would function in a real setting.

 The installation was up in the B-Gallery at WWU for 5 days and offered a moment of self-reflection, honesty, empathy and openness for those who participated.
 We had over 100 people interact with the installation and are still working out a way to showcase the results in a timeless yet tactile way.

-TRIP is an experience that transports readers back to a time when flower power, LSD and psychedelia ruled.
+TRIP is a visual and auditory experience that transports readers back to the time of flower power, LSD and psychedelia.
 Enclosed inside every copy of the book is a CD, each track corresponding to each page of artwork.
 The collaborative spirit of this project as well as the utilization of various printing techniques are showcased in the finished product.

-I carved a letterpress poster out of linoleum as well as designing 1 page for the Heidelberg Offset press and 2 pages for our HP Inkjet printers.
-Our group also utilized techniques such as die cutting, embossing, foiling, printing on vellum to enhance the experience of the book.
+I carved a letterpress poster out of linoleum as well as designed pieces for the Heidelberg Offset press and for our HP Inkjet printers.
+Our group also utilized techniques such as die cutting, embossing, foiling, and printing on vellum to enhance the experience of the book.

 The TRIP book was created by some very talented classmates of mine.
 Huge thank you's to Nicole Rogers, Isabelle Gomez, Julio Velela, Sean Wilkinson, Marius Moen, Kaylee King and Jason Olsen.